VakeyLabs/ParticleLife/README.md

 # Particle Life

-A particle simulation that creates life-like structures.
+ A particle simulation that creates life-like structures based on [Jeffrey Ventrella's](https://en.wikipedia.org/wiki/Jeffrey_Ventrella) idea of "Clusters".
 This is where small simple parts are combined to create a larger more complex structure using simple rules of where particles are either attracted or repelled from each other.

 For example, the simulation below has the following rules:
 - Red Particles are attracted to Red Particles by 1x